tongwu-msft/azure-rest-api-specs/api-index/index.md

 Once you have a valid client registration, there are essentially 2 ways of integrating with Azure AD to acquire an access token:

 - Azure AD's platform/language-neutral OAuth2 service endpoints, which is what we will use.
 Just like the Azure REST API endpoints you are using, the instructions provided in this section make no assumptions about your client's platform or language/script when using the Azure AD endpoints; only that it can send/receive HTTPS requests to/from Azure AD, and parse the response message.
 - The platform/language-specific Azure AD Authentication Libraries (ADAL).
 The libraries provide asynchronous wrappers for the OAuth2 endpoint requests, and robust token handling features such as caching and refresh token management.
-For more details, including reference documentation, library downloads, and sample code, please see [Azure Active Directory Authentication Libraries](https://azure.microsoft.com/documentation/articles/active-directory-authentication-libraries/).
+For more details, including reference documentation, library downloads, and sample code, please see [Azure Active Directory Authentication Libraries][AAD-Auth-Libraries].

 The 2 Azure AD endpoints you will be using to authenticate your client and acquire an access token are referred to as the OAuth2 `/authorize` and `/token` endpoints.
-How you use them will be dependent on your application's registration, and the type of [OAuth2 authorization grant flow](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#authorization-grant) you need in order to support your application at run-time.
+How you use them will be dependent on your application's registration, and the type of [OAuth2 authorization grant flow][AAD-Glossary-Authorization-Grant] you need in order to support your application at run-time.
 For the purposes of this article, we will assume that your client will be using one of the following authorization grant flows: authorization code or client credentials.
 Follow the instructions for the one that best matches your scenario, to acquire the access token you will use in the remaining sections.

 #### Authorization code grant (interactive clients)

 This grant can be used by both web and native clients, and requires credentials from a signed-in user in order to delegate resource access to the client application.
 It uses the `/authorize` endpoint to obtain an authorization code (in response to user sign-in/consent), followed by the `/token` endpoint to exchange the authorization code for an access token.

 1. First your client will need to request an authorization code from Azure AD.
-See [Request an authorization code](https://azure.microsoft.com/documentation/articles/active-directory-protocols-oauth-code/#request-an-authorization-code) for details on the format of the HTTPS GET request to the `/authorize` endpoint, and example request/response messages.
+See [Request an authorization code][AAD-Oauth-Code-Authz] for details on the format of the HTTPS GET request to the `/authorize` endpoint, and example request/response messages.
 The URI will contain query string parameters, including the following that are specific to your client application:

     - `client_id` - also known as an application ID, this is the GUID assigned to your client application when you registered in the section above
     - `redirect_uri` - a URL-encoded version of [one of] the reply/redirect URIs specified during registration of your client application.
 Note that the value you pass must match exactly to your registration!
     - `resource` - a URL-encoded identifier URI specified by the REST API you are calling.
 Web/REST APIs (also known as resource applications) can expose one or more application ID URIs in their configuration.
 For example:

         - Azure Resource Manager provider (and classic Service Management) APIs use `https://management.core.windows.net/`
         - For any other resources, see the API documentation or the resource application's configuration in the Azure portal.
-See also the [`identifierUris` property](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/entity-and-complex-type-reference#application-entity) of the Azure AD application object for more details.
+See also the [`identifierUris` property][AAD-Graph-Application] of the Azure AD application object for more details.

     The request to the `/authorize` endpoint will first trigger a sign-in prompt to authenticate the end-user.
 The response you get back will be delivered as a redirect (302) to the URI you specified in `redirect_uri`.
 The response header message will contain a `location` field, which contains the redirect URI followed by a `code` query parameter, containing the authorization code you will need for step #2.

 2. Next, your client will need to redeem the authorization code for an access token.
-See [Use the authorization code to request an access token](https://azure.microsoft.com/documentation/articles/active-directory-protocols-oauth-code/#use-the-authorization-code-to-request-an-access-token) for details on the format of the HTTPS POST request to the `/token` endpoint, and example request/response messages.
+See [Use the authorization code to request an access token][AAD-Oauth-Code-Token] for details on the format of the HTTPS POST request to the `/token` endpoint, and example request/response messages.
 Because this is a POST request, this time you will package your application-specific parameters in the request body.
 In addition to some of the ones mentioned above (along with other new ones), you will pass :

     - `code` - this is the query parameter that will contain the authorization code you obtained in step #1.
     - `client_secret` - you will only need this parameter if your client is configured as a web application.
 This is the same secret/key value you generated earlier, in [client registration](#client-registration).